Dinamitrii/python-check-weather/README.md

 ###
 Important to do first!!!
 ###

-1.
+1. sudo apt install gcc g++ cmake cmake-doc ccache

-sudo apt install gcc g++ cmake cmake-doc ccache sudo apt install build-essential python3-dev python3-pip libpcre3-dev 2. cd to/project/directory/
+2. sudo apt install build-essential python3-dev python3-pip python3-venv libpcre3-dev

-3.
+3. in shell (bash) use python3 -m venv .venv to create virtual environment after you changed to root directory of the project e.g. /home/$USER/python-check-weather

-source .venv/bin/activate
+4. source .venv/bin/activate to activate your environment

-in e.g .venv here is for your virtual environment on your project whatever you named it and with source in fact you`re activating it.
+e.g .venv here is for your virtual environment on your project whatever you named it and with source in fact you're activating it.
-Afterwards since it`s activated you can install the requirements and dependencies with pip and last step is to install uwsgi with pip also e.g pip install uwsgi
+Afterward since it's activated you can install the requirements and dependencies with pip and last step is to [install uwsgi with pip also (IMPORTANT) e.g. pip install uwsgi].
 If the steps are successfully completed in that order you`re closing the final

-You`ll need to proper configure the nginx web server using the example .txt file given for virtual server block
+You`ll need to properly configure the nginx web server using the example file given for virtual server block

-after that you`ll got access to the website but with no ssl/tls encryption you can choose from a plenty free and paid Certificate Authorities or Issuers or you can use ACME services which are free with much info and support on that task [also supports wildcards (*.example.com) ]
+after that you`ll got access to the website but with no ssl/tls encryption you can choose from a plenty free and paid Certificate Authorities or Issuers or you can use ACME services which are free with much info and support on that task [also supports wildcards (*.example.com)]